Main Content Section

 Application & Procedure

-Applicants must have the following documents on file in the Health Sciences office by July 1st to be considered for admission to the fall class and by November 1st for the spring class.
+Applicants must have the following documents on file in the Health Sciences office by May 16th to be considered for admission to summer class, July 1st to be considered for admission to the fall class, and by November 1st for the spring class.

 - MDCC application for admission or readmission

 - MDCC application to the HCA Program (Health Sciences Application packet)

 - an official high school transcript from an approved high school or high school equivalency test score (GED or HiSET), if not previously enrolled in college; OR referral from the MDCC MIBEST program coordinator.

 - an official college transcript for all colleges previously and presently attending

 Students are encouraged to submit all parts of the application well in advance of the deadline.

 Incomplete applications will not be reviewed for admission.
 When the application is available, the link located below will be active.

 - be a high school graduate or have a satisfactory high school equivalency test score (GED or HiSET) OR be currently enrolled in the MDCC MIBEST program.